 - What are you ultimately afraid of?

-Then, start tackling those beliefs one by one before you start dive into step 2 of your visibility plan.
+Then, tackle those beliefs one by one before you start dive into step 2 of your visibility plan.

 - Review your current platforms.

-Take a look at what you’re already doing and figure out what’s working and what’s not.
-Let’s say you are currently showing up on Instagram, Facebook, and Periscope.
+Look at what you’re already doing and figure out what’s working and what’s not.
+Let’s say you are showing up on Instagram, Facebook, and Periscope.
 But, you’re only seeing traffic and results on Facebook and Instagram.
-Then, you need to stop engaging on Periscope and focus more on the outlets that are actually working for your business.
+Then, you need to stop engaging on Periscope and focus more on the outlets that are working for your business.
 Do not waste time on places that aren’t bringing in clients.

 - Research where your target market is online.

 Where are most of your dream clients hanging out online?
 These are the best places to be.
 This is usually based on age, interest, and the type of platform it is.
 But, do your research.
 And, if you’re somewhere where your audience isn’t, STOP.
 Don’t hop on a platform because others are doing it.
 Your marketing strategy should be based on your target market and your business model.

 - Pick 3 places you can commit to showing up online.